Best Hikes in Banff

 As you take a deep breath and reach for another step on your way to one of the summits that call Banff National Park home, it’s not lost on you that this is what summer is all about – endless adventure and exploration.
 As you stop to take a sip of some ice-cold water (boy, the incline on today’s trail is intense), you take a moment to look at the views – soak it all in; there’s something about standing amongst the giants that can be intimidating and awe-inspiring.

 Here’s the secret that locals have come to discover; hiking regardless of the trail, regardless of the season is one of the most incredible things you can do when you’re in Banff.
 With over 1,600km (994miles) of trails, hiking in Banff offers something for everyone.
-So whether you are a seasoned pro at hiking or prefer strolls, the Canadian Rockies will deliver incredible adventures.
+So, whether you are a seasoned pro at hiking or prefer strolls, the Canadian Rockies will deliver incredible adventures.
 Every.
 Single.
 Time.

 Before Setting Out on a Banff Hike

-Let’s get some housekeeping out of the way before getting into the good stuff – trust us, this is information you’ll be thankful to have.
 Hiking, like any activity, requires preparation, and there is no better place to start than the Parks Canada website.
 They provide essential information about hiking in Banff, from being wildlife prepared to trail conditions and even allow you to pre-purchase your Parks Pass, allowing you to skip the park gates when entering Banff (for those entering with a vehicle, rented or owned).

 Banff National Park Quick Facts